tobihagemann/docs/docs/hub/vault-management.md

 <img src="/img/hub/wot-audit-log.png" alt="Audit log" width="920" />

-`signature still valid` means that the `identiy` has still the same key.
+`signature still valid` means that the `identity` has still the same key.
 If the user account gets reset after verification, this message changes to `was valid; signed key changed by now` and the user needs to get verified again.

 You can read more details about Web of Trust and how to configure its settings in the [Admin section of Hub](admin.md#web-of-trust).